-On the back of each card there was a website where I could check the balance.
-After looking up my three cards, I found that I had a total of $8.45 in unused cash!
+On the back of each prepaid debit card there was a website where I could check the card balance.
+After looking up my three prepaid debit cards, I found that I had a total of $8.45 in unused cash!
 Not a tremendous amount, but certainly not to be thrown away, either.

-Many brick-and-mortar stores will allow “split transactions”, allowing you to charge a certain amount to one card and then pay the balance with another method.
-If you know the exact balance on your prepaid gift card, you can certainly use it that way.
-Unless the gift card is associated with that particular store, though, they cannot look up the balance for you — you need to know the amount you have left.
-It’s much harder to find websites that allow split transactions.
+Many brick-and-mortar stores will permit “split transactions”, allowing you to charge a certain amount to one card and then pay the balance with another method.
+If you know the exact balance on your prepaid debit card, you can certainly use it that way.
+Unless the prepaid gift card is associated with that particular store, however, the cashier cannot look up the balance for you — you will need to know the amount you have left.
+It’s much harder to find websites that will allow split transactions.

-It took me a matter of minutes to look up the balances on my cards and convert them to Amazon gift cards to make the most of this found money.
-It’s definitely a worthwhile exercise if you have small balances left on some prepaid gift cards — time to look through your wallet and junk drawer!
+It took me a matter of minutes to look up the balances on my prepaid cards and convert them to Amazon gift cards to make the most of this found money.
+It’s definitely a worthwhile exercise if you have small balances left on some prepaid debit cards — time to look through your wallet and junk drawer!